Hair Transplant Scams in Turkey: Red Flags & How to Stay Safe

 At a Glance: How to Avoid Hair Transplant Scams in Turkey

-• Start with the license, not the price.
-Always verify that the clinic is licensed by the Turkish Ministry of Health.
-If the clinic isn’t listed, it isn’t legal.
+Start with the license, not the price.
+Before looking at packages or discounts, check whether the clinic is officially licensed by the Turkish Ministry of Health.
+If the clinic does not appear in the registry, it is not operating legally.
+No price makes that risk worth taking.

 Red Flags You Can Spot in 60 Seconds